Critical Dynamics of Spin Boson Model: Model

-However, it is easy to show that a theory with such a Hamiltonian turns out to be non-renormalizable, since there is no contribution to the renormalization of the vertex $\Delta$ (see Appendix A).
-This contradicts the observed physical picture, according to which transverse noise acting on the spin modifies the effective value of $\Delta$.
-In our opinion, the reason for this discrepancy is that the representation of the system's Hamiltonian in the form (\ref{Ham}) does not account for the commutation relations of the spin components (and spinor fields).
-These commutation relations can be taken into account, for example, by modifying the renormalization procedure.
-However, we propose an alternative approach.
-Instead of altering the standard renormalization scheme, we rewrite the Hamiltonian (\ref{Ham}) in the following form:
+{ However, a straightforward perturbative analysis (see Appendix A) reveals that a theory based on the Hamiltonian (\ref{Ham}) is non-renormalizable.
+This contradicts the observed physical picture, according to which transverse noise acting on the spin merely renormalizes the effective value of $\Delta$.
+The reason is that in the considered three-Majorana-fermion representation, only two of them are independent.
+The product of these three fermions, $\Theta=-2\mathrm{i}\psi_{x}\psi_{y}\psi_{z}$, commutes with the Hamiltonian, implying that the eigenvalue of this product is $\Theta = \pm i/\sqrt{2}$, i.e. the fermions are interconnected.
+One can show this condition ensures that the commutation relations for the spins are satisfied (see Appendix A).
+In case of the bilinear representation (\ref{Ham}), these commutation relations not are taken into account at the expanding into a perturbation theory series, that does not allow for the construction of a diagram renormalizing $\Delta$.
+To overcome this and correctly account for spin commutation relations in the diagrammatic expansion, we rewrite the Hamiltonian in an equivalent but renormalizable form: }

 Relying on the properties of Majorana spinors, it is straightforward to see that such a representation of the Hamiltonian is physically equivalent to the previous one.
-However, it now becomes renormalizable, since the form of the vertex $\Delta$ allows us to account for the commutation relations of the spin components (see appendix A).
+However, it now becomes renormalizable, since the form of the vertex $\Delta$ allows us to account for the commutation relations of the spin components (see Appendix A).